21caog1bif/InfoVisVA-Superhero-Analytics/README.md

   - Hover over events to see detailed information, including the superhero's name, first appearance year, and associated comic volume.
   - Drag or scroll to navigate through different time periods seamlessly.

+### 8. Pie Chart
+- **Description**: Visualizes the superhero dataset in a pie chart based on gender, alignment, publisher, race or attribute
+- **Interactions**:
+  - Select the data to create the pie chart from a dropdown menu
+  - Hover over a slice to view the exact value

 ---

 ## Participants